 The SMART Centre allows researchers from MIT to collaborate with their counterparts from universities, research institutes and industries in Singapore and Asia to perform interdisciplinary, experimental, computational and translational research.
 With many MIT faculty members, postdoctoral fellows, PhD students, and staff participating at SMART, these IRGs are helping promote a vibrant knowledge-based atmosphere in Singapore.

 Five IRGs are under the SMART Centre, each headed by a senior MIT faculty member: BioSystems and Micromechanics, the Centre for Environmental Sensing and Modeling, Future Urban Mobility, Infectious Diseases, and Low Energy Electronic Systems.

 In addition to the IRGs that carry out research, SMART has also set up an Innovation Centre modeled on MIT’s Deshpande Center but adapted to the culture and practices of Singapore.
 Its mission is to instill a culture of translational research, entrepreneurship, and technology transfer.
 Two types of awards are given: Ignition Grants, for very early proof-of-principle development and Innovation Grants, for further proof-of-concept development.

 SMART Centre Graduate Fellowship Programme

-The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS), Singapore University for Technology and Design (SUTD), and SMU.
+The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS), Singapore University for Technology and Design (SUTD), and Singapore Management University (SMU).
 Its goal is to attract and retain the best and most talented doctoral students from Singapore, the region and beyond, giving them the unique opportunity to be involved in strategic research at the SMART Centre and to work with faculty members from MIT, NTU, NUS, SUTD, and SMU.

 Students selected for the programme receive up to four years of full tuition fees at the student's home university, a monthly stipend, and a travel grant for a six-month residency at MIT.